aliyousefi-dev/ova/docs/Auth.md

-It Using the Session ID on the RAM.
-And When Close the Server it Clear the Sessions.
+The Ova Use the Session IDs . when the Server Shutdowns it Save that on the .ova-repo and when running again it load the Sessions.